taogen-docs/technical-interview-questions/interview-technical-questions/java/java-se-jvm-tuning-interview-questions.md

 CodeCache

-- Code Cache is used to store the compiled code generated by the Just-intime compilers.
+- Code Cache is used to store the compiled code generated by the Just-in-time compilers.
 - It is allocated out of native memory.
 - Managed by the Code Cache Sweeper.